Available in Classic and VPC

 | ① Menu name | Current menu name. |

-| ② Basic features | Available features when you first enter the Restore menu:
+| ② Basic features | Available features when you first enter the Restore menu.

 |

-| ③ Restoration task list | List of restoration tasks that are set:
+| ③ Restoration job list | The list of restoration jobs that are set.

 |